pfwd/cv/README.md

 ### 2016 - 2018 | Contractor at Kloc Digital Solutions
 [Kloc Digital Solutions](https://kloc.co.uk)

-Building a mobile app, API and CMS for Above the Line Security which is used in connection with Disney, Pixar and other media companies.
+Building a mobile app alongside an API and CMS for Above the Line Security which is used in connection with Disney, Pixar and other media companies.
 Helped build the CMS and API in Laravel.
 The mobile app was developed using in JavaScript (AlloyJS) and complied down to native Android and iPhone builds.

 Daily technology used: PHP (Laravel), JavaScript (Appcelerator, AlloyJS), Android, iOS [Android App is on the playstore](https://play.google.com/store/apps/details?id=uk.co.kloc.abovetheline)